 Step 2 – Lay out the chopped kiwi fruit evenly in a zip lock freezer bag and pack it as tightly as you possibly can without it being over full.
 You’ll need to close the seal on the zip lock without squashing any of the fruit, so keep that in mind when packing it.

 Make sure the bag you use is a freezer bag.
 They’re more durable and seal better than regular bags.
-They cost a little more but you can find affordable ones listed on Amazon by clicking here, freezer bags.

 Step 3 – Try finding a flat surface in your freezer to lay your zip lock bag on.
 The more spread out you keep the fruit when freezing them, the easier it will be to separate them after they are frozen.
 Layout the zip lock bag, or bags of kiwi fruit in the freezer, until you’re ready to use them.